MV10/monkey-hi-hat/unreleased_changes.md

 * Refuse to run a streaming-oriented FX if a streaming viz is running?
 * Global error logger via system.appdomain.unhandledexception event
 * eyecandy - add Eyecandy.ShaderCompiler error logging category
-* repo - rework TestContent layout
-* Test mode - show keys on screen
-* Test mode - abort when `--load` or similar commands are issued
 * Use Spout sender to debug intermediate buffers?
 * Document using VLC / NDI (or VLC / Spout?) to create an RTSP feed
 * Modernize with GL Direct State Access (https://juandiegomontoya.github.io/modern_opengl.html)